 Ventricular septal defect (VSD)

 A baby with a small ventricular septal defect may have no problems.
-A baby with a larger ventricular septal defect or associated heart defects may have a telltale bluish tint to the skin — due to oxygen-poor blood — often most visible in the lips and fingernails.
+A baby with a larger ventricular septal defect or associated heart defects may have a telltale bluish tint to the skin (cyanosis) — due to oxygen-poor blood — often most visible in the lips and fingernails.
+Ventricular septal defects are sometimes not diagnosed until adulthood.

-Fortunately, ventricular septal defect is readily treatable.
-Smaller ventricular septal defects often close on their own or don't cause problems.
-Others need surgical repair, sometimes not until the condition is first detected or symptoms first develop in adulthood.
-Many people with ventricular septal defects have normal, productive lives with few related problems.
+Fortunately, ventricular septal defect is treatable.
+Many small ventricular septal defects often close on their own or don't cause problems.
+Larger ventricular septal defects need surgical repair early in life to prevent complications.
+Some smaller ventricular septal defects are closed to prevent complications related to their location, such as damage to heart valves.
+Many people with small ventricular septal defects have normal, productive lives with few related problems.

-Signs and symptoms of serious heart defects often appear during the first few days, weeks and months of a child's life.
+Signs and symptoms of serious heart defects often appear during the first few days, weeks or months of a child's life.

 Although these signs can be caused by other conditions, they may be due to a congenital heart defect.